 What are tourism operators doing now?

-- Calculating and reducing their carbon emissions
+- calculating and reducing their carbon emissions

-- Trialling alternative energy sources such as biofuels
+- trialling alternative energy sources such as biofuels

-- Becoming climate action certified through Ecotourism Australia
+- becoming climate action certified through Ecotourism Australia

-- Offsetting the emissions created by their business.
+- offsetting the emissions created by their business.

-The GBRMPA has developed tools to assist tourism operators to reduce their emissions and adapt to climate change.
+We have developed tools to assist tourism operators to reduce their emissions and adapt to climate change.
 These tools include:

-- Case studies outlining how some operators have reduced their emissions
+- case studies outlining how some operators have reduced their emissions

 - Information on climate change and its potential impacts on the Marine Park